Albania: Europe's Last Frontier

 DAY 8: Our last bike ride may be the most beautiful.
 We start from sea level to climb up Llogara Pass at 3422’.
 It’s a challenge, but you can easily choose to skip it with a ride in our support van.
 You can wait for the others near the top where the view over the Ionian Sea is spellbinding.

 We’ll have lunch at a restaurant in Llogara National Park, and then it’s a beautiful descent through the forest back down to the coast.
-You can reward yourself with a dip in the ocean or just a relaxing recline on our private beach at the hotel near the resort town of Vlora.
+You can reward yourself with a dip in the ocean or just a relaxing recline overlooking the sea at our hotel near the resort town of Vlora.
 We’ll celebrate our accomplishments at our last dinner together tonight.
 40 miles.

 DAY 9: We’ll head to the Tirana airport after breakfast today, arriving by noon.
 From there, we’ll say our good-byes and you can catch your flight home.
 0 miles.